abusesa/abusehelper/abusehelper/core/mail/README.md

 # Mail Handlers

 A mail **handler** can be thought as general recipe how a single email message should be parsed and extracted into AbuseHelper events.
-However the handler doesn't know (and indeed doesn't *need* to know) the particulars how and from where each message should be received - that is the job for **runners**.
+However the handler doesn't know (and indeed doesn't *need* to know) the specifics how and from where each message should be received - that is the job for **runners**.
 By separating handlers and runners conceptually from each other we can write a handler and then use it with different mail sources, be it [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol), [Maildir](https://en.wikipedia.org/wiki/Maildir), passing in files manually or automated tests.

 Let's start by first defining our own custom handler, and then have a look on the different runners available.